 There are several campsites and a few small settlements in the park, which makes food and getting around quite accessible.

-If you're interested in booking a campsite or cabin, I'd recommend first checking availability directly with Parks Canada.
-There are sites suitable for tents and trailers, but they even have a few wood cabins for some modern comforts while surrounded by nature.
+If you're interested in booking a campsite or cabin, we recommend first checking availability directly with Parks Canada.
+There are sites suitable for tents and trailers and they even have a few wood cabins for some modern comforts while surrounded by nature.

-If you're not interested in camping or renting an RV, or they are out of availability, you will have no problem finding private accommodation throughout the park.
-There are two towns we'd recommend, which are on opposite sides of the river, which will act as a convenient home-base for exploring either side of the park.
+If you're not interested in camping or renting an RV, or they are out of availability, you will have no problem finding private accommodation and renting a car throughout the park.
+There are two towns we recommend, which are on opposite sides of the river and will be a convenient home base for exploring either side of the park.

-Rocky Harbour: this town is at the foothills of the tallest mountains of the park.
+Rocky Harbour.
+This town is at the foothills of the tallest mountains of the park.
 Those hoping to do the most adventurous hikes will find this town to be the most convenient base of operations.
 The town has numerous authentic Newfoundland restaurants and cafes, tour companies, a wildlife museum and a historic lighthouse.
-Check out the hotels and cabins available here.
+There are several hotels and cabins options in the area.

 What to do in Gros Morne National Park

-The park has dozens of official and unofficial (community maintained) hiking trails, as well as outdoor activities such as camping, canoeing, swimming, and boat tours.
-For visual learners, please click here or on the map below to explore all points of interest in the National Park.
+The park has dozens of official and unofficial (community maintained) hiking trails, as well as outdoor activities such as camping, canoeing, swimming and boat tours.
+To help you with planning, you can check the map below to explore all points of interest in the National Park.

-Hiking: the main attraction of the national park is certainly the vast hiking opportunities.
-There are options for every fitness level, with a wide-range of landscapes to explore; detailed below.
+Hiking: The main attraction of the national park is certainly the vast hiking opportunities.
+There are options for every fitness level, with a wide-range of landscapes to explore, more to that later.

-Boat Tour: at the end of the Western Brook Pond trail, you'll find a harbour which offer tours deeper into the fjord.
-The boat will go through the breathtaking 600 meter high cliffs.
-Tour information here.
+Boat Tour: At the end of the Western Brook Pond trail, you'll find a harbour which offer tours deeper into the fjord.
+The Western Brook Pond boat tour will go through the breathtaking 600 meter high cliffs.
+Do note that they are closed during off-season.

 Hiking Trails in Gros Morne

 There's a total of 18 official hiking trails maintained by Parks Canada.
-We added a photo to our favourite trails below.
+We have listed them below including length and difficulty, and added photos to our favourite trails below.

 Old Mail Road - 2.7 km return (1 hour, easy)